 District Meeting Resolution Process

-The Legislative Committee is primarily charged with helping to implement the goals of The League’s legislative program.
+The Legislative Committee is primarily charged with helping to implement the goals of The League’s legislative agenda and priorities.
 The Committee works with the Executive Director and The League’s legislative staff to pursue an aggressive plan of action to see legislative issues come to fruition.
 To help in this effort, The League recently established three new sub-committees within the Legislative Committee: Public Safety; Municipal Finance; and Community Development and Infrastructure.
 The purpose of these sub-committees is to increase member involvement in our advocacy efforts and to facilitate policy in a more targeted and issue-based manner.

-Please contact Amy Sturges, Director of Governmental Affairs, at: email@example.com if you have questions about the policy process.
+Please contact Amy Sturges, Deputy Executive Director – Advocacy, at: email@example.com if you have questions about the policy process.